A not so Mellow Yellowstone afternoon – Part 3

 I drove on.
 In the clarity enabled by retrospection, I would have ignored the Talking Heads song

-that had wormed its way into my mind’s ear for at least half an hour and stopped to visit the Hot Springs.
+that had wormed its way into my mind’s ear for at least half an hour and made that stop to visit the Hot Springs.

 As if to demonstrate that volcanic and tectonic activity isn’t responsible for all of Yellowstone’s geology, the Lamar Valley was carved by a glacial retreat at the beginning of the current interglacial period approximately 10,000 years ago.
 Although I wasn’t able to identify them, I’d read that the valley is spotted with glacial erratics.